gorango/flowcraft/docs/guide/advanced-guides/custom-executor.md

 # Building a Custom Executor

-The `IExecutor` pattern is one of Cascade's most powerful architectural features.
+The `IExecutor` pattern is one of Flowcraft's most powerful architectural features.
 It decouples the definition of a workflow (the graph of `Node`s) from its execution environment.
 While the default `InMemoryExecutor` is perfect for many use cases, you can create your own executors to run workflows in different environments, such as a distributed task queue, a test environment, or even a system that requires pausing and resuming.

 This guide will walk you through the responsibilities of an executor and show you how to build a simple `DryRunExecutor` from scratch.